JON NELSON (JONNY) BURKE

 1964 - The Stanbury House, aka Courtyard House, Beverly Hills CA. Jerry Horn was the project architect.
 Unbuilt.

 1965 - The Donald (Don) and Sally Kubly House, 215 La Vereda Road, Pasadena CA. Commissioned in 1964.
-Don Kubly was the second president of the Art Center College of Design and was instrumental in selecting Ellwood to design Art Center's nearby hillside campus in Pasadena when the college relocated there.
+Don Kubly was the second president of the Art Center College of Design and was instrumental in selecting Ellwood to design Art Center's nearby hillside campus in Pasadena.
+Sally Kubly told Erin Ellwood that her father designed the house on a napkin at lunch.
 Deeded to the Kubly Family Trust.
 Sold in 2022 to David Patrick Nixon.
+For sale in 2024.
 Top photo by Michael Locke.

 1965 - The Moore House, 4791 Bonvue Avenue, Los Angeles CA. Commissioned in 1964.
 Sold in 2003 to Donald Bonar.
 Sold in 2005 to Michael (Mickey) Madden, then deeded in 2012 to the Michael Madden Living Trust.
 Sold in 2016 to Robert M. Johnson.
 Sold in 2018 to Molly Crana and Andrew Rudmann.
 Restored by Woods + Dangaran.
 Sold in 2023 to Moore House LLC / Andrew Rudmann.
 Photos by Michael Locke.